openalea/openalea/README.txt

 === Requirements ===

-DistX has no particular requirement.
+DistX has no particular requirement (just Python and Scons if you use scons_build command).

 However, when using DistX, it can be usefull to use the OpenAlea base package which define the system configuration, in order to retrieve openalea directory prefix.